TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Layers with all-default values should be deleted once the last element is removed

-- Simple toolbar with all possible operations with immediate tooltips
-	- Maybe disable rotations/resizing on special resources

 - Once special sprite effects/continous effects are live people will rarely use playtesting, obviously we sill need to do it